Table of contents

 150K+ changemakers already subscribed

-To make money for your cause, you need to be prepared to spend money.
-But how does one raise funds necessary to sustain a nonprofit?
-Keep reading to learn about different sources of funding available to nonprofits, popular funding models, and five simple steps for making a fundraising plan for your organization.
+But how do you raise money for your nonprofit?
+Keep reading to learn about eight different sources of funding available to nonprofits, several popular funding models, and five steps toward launching a winning funding strategy for your organization.

 Best sources of funding for nonprofit organizations